IHE/mCSD-Whitepaper/sources/mCSD-Whitepaper-usecase.md

 InterLinked Registries include data on facilities as well as practitioners and can optionally include healthcare services.

-## 4.1 Facilities and Jurisdictions
+## 5.1 Facilities and Jurisdictions

 See the Facility Registry for [Facilities and Jurisdictions](#3.1-facilities-and-jurisdictions)

-## 4.2 Use Cases
+## 5.2 Options

-### 4.2.1 InterLinked Registry
+### 5.2.1 Federated InterLinked Registry

-To support health system planning, resource management, and patient referral workflows, it will be important to be able to relate healthcare facilities with the health services that are provided there.
-An interlinked registry may be operationalized that leverages mCSD to cross-reference a code list of health services with the unique list of facility IDs.
-Such a cross reference may include information related to service provision availability (days and times of day).

 In a more complicated environment, some aspects of the registry may be managed in multiple systems so they need to be federated using ITI-91.

-The following actors, transactions, and resources shall be used.
+The following actors, transactions, and profiled resources shall be used.

 * Actors (Options)
   * Care Services Selective Supplier (Location Distance option)